Pearson-Higher-Ed/design/c/modal/v2.0.5/index.md

 changelog:
+  - version: 2.0.5
+    person: Linda Tsai
+    changes: |
+      - REFINED: Content to make it more clear and concise
+      - CHANGED: The minimum margin on the top and bottom of the modal to be 20px
+      - FIXED: Broken links
   - version: 2.0.4
     changes: |
       - FIXED: Scrolling behavior of modal actions on a vertically constrained or zoomed in screen